 One of my favorite things about the military is the tradition that surrounds everything they do.
 In November, there are several traditional events the military celebrates, from the Marine Corps Birthday to Veterans Day to Thanksgiving Service.
 Thanksgiving isn’t unique to the military, as the rest of the United States participates as well.
 But there is something special about how service members and their families celebrate.
 For families stationed around the world, there is a mix of emotions.
-They miss their extended families; they miss the comforts of someone else cooking, they may even miss the football games.
+They miss their extended families and the comforts of someone else cooking.
+They may even miss the football games.

 The good news is that no one in the military community needs to miss out on the wonderful tradition of turkey, stuffing and pumpkin pie.
 If you aren’t cooking this year, there are still some great opportunities for you to experience Thanksgiving dinner, as part of the military family.

 The USO has spent over 75 years serving the military, on holidays and overseas.
 This year is no exception.
-Some volunteers prepare for an influx of visitor at airport USOs.
-Ohers are cooking and preparing food to distribute to veterans, service members, and their families.
-Here at NAS Pensacola, the USO has several events planned for the community including a buffet, leftovers and games on Friday, burritos and football on Saturday, and then more football and pizza on Sunday.
+Some volunteers prepare for an influx of visitors at airport USOs.
+Additionally, others are cooking and preparing food to distribute to veterans, service members, and their families.
+Here at NAS Pensacola, the USO has several events planned for the community including a buffet, leftovers, and games on Friday, burritos and football on Saturday, and then more football and pizza on Sunday.
 From Guam to Afghanistan to Germany to San Diego, the USO is here to help service members enjoy their Thanksgiving.
 If you’re interested in learning more or donating to the USO, check out their upcoming holiday programs.

-Fort Huachuca, the military intelligence training installation, always has more families willing to host than soldiers needing to eat.
+Fort Huachuca, the military intelligence training installation, usually has more families willing to host than soldiers needing to eat.
 Each year, families throughout the military and civilian communities open their homes to young soldiers.
 Many are experiencing their first Thanksgiving away from home.
 In an effort to make them feel comfortable, these families truly show just how special the military family is.

-When you combine Thanksgiving with tradition and add a dress uniform… well, there isn’t much that is better than that.
+When you combine Thanksgiving with tradition and add a dress uniform… well, there isn’t much better than that.
 If you’re stationed at an installation and don’t want to cook, head on down to the dining facility.
 The DFAC, mess, galley, whatever your branch calls it, goes all out for holiday meals.
-This is usually the most affordable (about $10 a person on average) place to enjoy some great food, which you don’t have to cook, shop for, or clean up after.
+This is usually the most affordable (about $10 a person on average) place to enjoy great food, which you don’t have to cook, shop for, or clean up after.